Abelian quantum-double stabilizer code[1]

 Protection

 Error-correcting properties established in Ref.
-[2] using operator algebra theory.
+[3] using operator algebra theory.
+Correcting the maximum number of correctable errors is \(NP\)-complete [4].Encoding

-- 3D subsystem surface code — The 3D subsystem surface code Hamiltonian phase diagram exhibits \(\mathbb{Z}_2\) topological order [14].
+- 3D subsystem surface code— The 3D subsystem surface code Hamiltonian phase diagram exhibits \(\mathbb{Z}_2\) topological order [6].

-- \(\mathbb{Z}_3\times\mathbb{Z}_9\)-fusion subsystem code — The \(\mathbb{Z}_3\times\mathbb{Z}_9\)-fusion subsystem code can be obtained from a stack of \(q=3\) and \(q=9\) square-lattice qudit surface codes by gauging out the anyons \(m_1^{-1}e_2^3\) and \(m_2^{-1}\) [3; Sec.
+- \(\mathbb{Z}_3\times\mathbb{Z}_9\)-fusion subsystem code— The \(\mathbb{Z}_3\times\mathbb{Z}_9\)-fusion subsystem code can be obtained from a stack of \(q=3\) and \(q=9\) square-lattice qudit surface codes by gauging out the anyons \(m_1^{-1}e_2^3\) and \(m_2^{-1}\) [7; Sec.
 7.5].

 References